cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 ### Test Isolation

-The `testIsolation` config options defaults to `strict`.
+The `testIsolation` config option defaults to `strict`.
 This means that after every test, the current page is reset to `about:blank` and all active session data (cookies, `localStorage` and `sessionStorage`) across all domains are cleared.
 Some test suites that rely on the previous behavior may have to be